 - To avoid gaps at the corners of the core(s), the side sections of the cores are produced with high precision, which increases the cost.

 - On assembly some times there remains a gap between two side sections, at the corners of the core(s), due to which diffusers are rejected, resulting into a big loss of production i.e. material and labour and which further increases the cost of production.

-- As the diffuser is manufactured in several pieces, which are assembled, manufacturing process is cumbersome, time consuming and labour oriented and increases the cost of production.
+- As the diffuser is manufactured in several pieces, which are assembled, the manufacturing process is cumbersome, time-consuming and labour oriented and increases the cost of production.